 Edinburgh combines age-old tradition and architecture with modern sophistication… as well as a few pints here and there!
 Two days here will give you enough time to fit all of the must-see destinations into your itinerary.
 You can absorb the unique local culture, witness interesting historical sites, taste amazing food, and dance the night away all in this vibrant city!

 Sign up for our newsletter and get the best travel tips delivered right to your inbox.

 Insider Tips for an AMAZING Weekend in Edinburgh

 In order to make the most out of your weekend in Edinburgh, it is important to stay in central Edinburgh.
-This city is pretty easy to get around, and many of the best attractions are within a close distance to one another.
+This city is pretty easy to get around, and many of the best attractions are within close distance of one another.
 If you choose your accommodation wisely, then your trip really will become so much more enjoyable.

 The best area to stay in Edinburgh is probably in the Old Town near the Royal Mile.
 If you’re based here, sightseeing and getting around is easy!
 You’ll also be close to some of the best pubs, restaurants, and things to do in the city.

 Take your pick from the many different accommodation options available to make your stay more enjoyable.

 There are also some excellent Airbnbs in Edinburgh spread across the city.